Story: He Whakaputanga – Declaration of Independence

 The declaration had four articles:

 - In the first article the chiefs declared New Zealand a ‘w[h]enua rangatira’ (independent state).

 - The second stated that the ‘kingitanga’ (sovereign power) was held collectively by the chiefs.

 - The third article said a huihuinga (congress) would meet in autumn each year to make laws and decisions.

 - The fourth article said a copy of this declaration would be send to the king of England and asked him to be a parent of the infant state.

 After the declaration

 The declaration was sent to King William IV and was recognised by Britain.

-Other chiefs later signed the declaration, up until 1839.
-In 1840 the Treaty of Waitangi was signed, making New Zealand a colony of Britain.
+Other chiefs signed the declaration up until 1839.
+In 1840 the Treaty of Waitangi was signed and New Zealand became a colony of Britain.